Skip to content

 8. 1st Serve vs 2nd Serve Finish Position

-Your 1st serve will generally be more aggressive than your second serve.
-Therefore, you can expect a weaker return on your 1st serve.
-Ideally, your body weight should travel forward over the baseline on your 1st serve to maximize your power.
-Because of this your finish position should be one or two steps inside the baseline.
-You should expect a stronger return on the 2nd serve so you want to stay on or behind the baseline for your finish position.
-This allows you to recover more quickly and be ready for that return.
+Because your first serve is more aggressive than your second, you can expect a weaker return.
+Try to make your body weight travel forward over the baseline on your first delivery to maximize your power.
+You should find your finish position is one or two steps inside the baseline.
+You should expect a stronger return on the second serve, so you want to stay on or behind the baseline for your finish position.
+This way, you’ll recover more quickly and be ready for that return.

 9. Mix Up Your Serves